shabeebpm/lateral-Movement-Check/ReadMe.txt

-LateralMovementCheck.ps1
+LateralMovementCheckFinal.ps1

-This PowerShell script is developed to check for lateral movement events in Windows event log files.
+This PowerShell script is developed to check for lateral movement events from Windows event log files.

 Here is a brief overview of what it does: